openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

   created by Openshift by adding it in `.platform.azure.userTags`
-- openshift installer validates the tags defined in `.platform.azure.userTags` and adds these tags to all resources created during installation and also updates `.spec.platformSpec.azure.resourceTags` of the `infrastructure.config.openshift.io`
+- openshift installer validates the tags defined in `.platform.azure.userTags` and adds these tags to all resources created during installation and also updates `.status.platformStatus.azure.resourceTags` of the `infrastructure.config.openshift.io`
-- In cluster operators refers `.spec.platformSpec.azure.resourceTags` of the `infrastructure.config.openshift.io` to add tags to resources created later.
+- In cluster operators refers `.sttaus.platformSTatus.azure.resourceTags` of the `infrastructure.config.openshift.io` to add tags to resources created later.
-- An Openshift administrator can modify existing tags or add new tags by updating `.spec.platformSpec.azure.resourceTags` field in the `infrastructure.config.openshift.io`.

 #### Variation [optional]